kennyjoseph/cse474/index.md

 # Syllabus

-**This document is subject to slight to moderate changes before the first day of class.**
+**This document is subject to slight to moderate changes based on feedback from the class.**

 Please read this document!
 Or at least use it as a reference.
 I have tried to make it concise, informative, and clear, but please let me know with your questions so that I can improve it.